 One thing that I appreciate with Vogmask is that they provide links to their lab certificates.
 Although some mask brands show their certificates publicly, there are also many that don’t.
 Vogmask thankfully has them available to everyone – something which I believe all mask brands should do.

-Vogmask conforms to the KF94 standard from South Korea and are produced by Welcron in Seoul.
-KF94 a globally recognised standard for fine dust protection and is roughly equivalent to FFP2, and performs slightly worse (in regards to filtration) than N95.
+Vogmask conforms to the KF94 standard from South Korea and is produced by Welcron in Seoul.
+KF94 is a globally recognised standard for fine dust protection and is roughly equivalent to FFP2 and performs slightly worse (in regards to filtration) than N95.
 This standard is given by the Korean Ministry of Food and Drug Safety.

 Aerosol and Air Quality Research, Comparison of Filtration Efficiency and Pressure Drop in Anti-Yellow Sand Masks, Quarantine Masks, Medical Masks, General Masks, and Handkerchiefs (source).